 Some people think about a train trip to the Canadian Rockies for years before they do it.
-Others decide on the spur of the moment to take the train (the plunge) and make plans on their way to the airport.
+Others decide on the spur of the moment to take the train and make plans on their way to the airport (well, almost).

 While both methods work, some advance planning increases your odds of getting what you want and having a stress free, rewarding experience.
-Here are some decisions you’ll want to make before booking your trip
+Here are some decisions you’ll consider as you plan your trip.

 1. Which month do you want to travel?

-May is the most popular month to travel because winter is over and train prices are lower than they are in June, July, August and September.
-To balance the lower prices, temperatures are lower in both Banff and Lake Louise in May.
+May is the most popular month to travel because winter is over and train prices are lower than they will be in June, July, August and September.
+To balance the lower prices, temperatures are lower in Banff, Lake Louise and Jasper in May.

 Banff is situated at an altitude of 1384 m (4541 feet) and Lake Louise is situated at an altitude of 1661 m (5449 feet).
 Lake Louise thaws, on average, about June 15.
 Jasper is situated at an altitude of 1062 m (3484 feet).

-Banff, Lake Louise and Jasper, on the other hand, are less rainy in May than they are in June, July and August.
-Traveling in the first week of October is generally less expensive than traveling during the summer and the temperatures tend to be warmer than they are in May.
-Generally speaking, it is less likely to get snow in early October than in May.
+Traveling in the first week of October is generally less expensive than traveling during the summer and the temperatures tend to be warmer in October than they are in May.
+Generally speaking, you are more likely to encounter snow in May than in early October.

 The busiest time in the Canadian Rockies is July and August, not surprisingly.
 June is quieter than July and August since most Canadian children get out of school about July 1.